aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

 We need to build the max-heap from an array by moving around the elements.
-In order to do that, we use a function called `max_heapify` from the leaves to the root of the tree, in a bottum-up manner.
+In order to do that, we use a function called `max_heapify` from the leaves to the root of the tree, in a bottom-up manner.
 So let's implement this function.

 ## Max_heapify